Sometimes, being overweight can lead to serious health problems. People who are

 problems.
 These problems include diabetes,

 heart disease, sleep

-, and joint problems.
+, liver disease, and joint problems.

 Weight loss surgery (also called bariatric surgery) can help very

 overweight people who have tried but failed to lose weight and face serious medical

 problems.
 But it's not a quick fix.
 People need to put in a lot of hard work before

 The two main kinds of surgery for weight loss in teens are gastric sleeve and gastric

 What Is Gastric Sleeve Surgery?